PUG Awards Best of the Best

 Five Hundred Wellington wins “Best of the Best”

-The challenge was to insert a very high quality, exclusive condominium on a narrow, long infill site in a predominately warehouse district.
+The challenge was to insert a very high-quality, exclusive condominium on a narrow, long infill site in a predominant warehouse district.
 The resulting design created a ten storey building with only seventeen suites on a compact development 19m wide by 65m deep.

 Conceived and designed to fill a high-end niche in the downtown King West District, these ultra-luxurious penthouse-sized loft suites provide for half-floor suites and full-floor units, served by separate elevators that enter directly into the suites, each with a cabana terrace.

 A major design directive was to provide substantial outdoor living spaces on terraces and decks, with floor to ceiling glazing where possible.
 The interior layouts are spacious and uncluttered and emphasize the feeling of a “luxury of space”.
 Five Hundred Wellington features high-end finishes and kitchens, gas fireplaces, and additional terrace amenities and services.